 You will syringe a special liquid diet or a homemade mixture (listed below) through the tube two to five times per day.
-This food is formulated to meet the dog's nutritional needs and should not cause vomiting or diarrhea.
+This food is formulated to meet your dog's nutritional needs and should not cause vomiting or diarrhea.
+You must wait at least 24 hours before beginning tube feeding to allow the tube to form a seal to the stomach.
 To feed your dog, follow these steps:

-1. Place one can (14 oz or 396 gm) of premium quality puppy or development and growth food + 10 oz (300 cc) of water in a blender and run it at the fastest (liquefy) speed until the food is uniformly mixed.
-After mixing, pour the food through a kitchen strainer to remove any lumps.
+- Place one can (14 oz or 396 gm) of recommended diet + 10 oz (300 ml) of water in a blender and run it at the fastest (liquefy) speed until the food is uniformly mixed.
+After mixing, pour the food through a kitchen strainer to remove any lumps of unblended food.

-3. Using the feeding syringe provided, inject ________ cc of the food into your dog's feeding tube ________ times per day FOR A TOTAL OF _______ CC PER 24 HOURS.
-Inject the food slowly, about 1 cc per second.
+- Using the feeding syringe provided, inject _____________ ml of the food into your dog's feeding tube _____________ times per day for a TOTAL OF _____________ ml PER 24 HOURS.
+Inject the food slowly, about 1 ml per second.

-4. After you have given the appropriate amount of food, flush 10 cc of plain water through the tube to remove any remaining food.
-If the feeding tube clogs, you may try injecting 5 to 10 cc of a carbonated beverage (soda pop) to attempt to loosen the obstruction.
-If you are unable to clear any obstruction, contact your veterinarian for further instructions.
+- After you have given the appropriate amount of food, flush 10 ml of plain water through the tube to remove any remaining food.
+If the feeding tube clogs, you may try injecting 5 to 10 ml of a carbonated cola beverage or fresh pineapple juice to attempt to loosen the obstruction.
+If you are unable to clear an obstruction, contact your veterinarian for further instructions.
 Replace the cap on the tube.

-5. Store any remaining food in the refrigerator.
-Before the next feeding, you should warm it to body temperature under hot tap water or in a microwave oven.
+- Store any remaining food in the refrigerator.
+Before the next feeding, you should warm the food to body temperature under hot tap water or in a microwave oven.
 If you heat the food in a microwave oven, be sure to mix the contents thoroughly prior to feeding because of the potential for uneven heating.
-Always check the temperature prior to feeding to be sure that it is not too hot by placing a small amount on the back of your hand.
+To be sure the food is not too hot, always check the temperature prior to feeding by placing food on the back of your hand.
 It should feel slightly warm.

 Note: Some measuring devices are marked in milliliters (ml) and others in cubic centimeters (cc).
 Although technically these are slightly different, for our purposes, a cc is the same as a ml.